I have outlined some startup website ideas in this post, to help your business in the new venture.

 However this might be out of price range, so if you are trying to keep costs down stick with one page detailing each service in detail.

-Let your audience know why your the best person to help them with this service, and what you offer in your packages.
+Let your audience know why you are the best person to help them with this service, and what you offer in your packages.

 Always try to include at least one photograph on each of your web pages.
 Search engines rank a page more highly when it contains a relevant image.